-Council Regulations (EU) No. 692/2014 and 2022/263 impose wide-ranging investment prohibitions on Crimea/Sevastopol and all non-government
+Council Regulations (EU) No. 692/2014 and 2022/263 impose wide-ranging investment prohibitions on Crimea/Sevastopol and all non-government controlled areas of Ukraine in the oblasts Donetsk, Luhansk, Kherson and Zaporizhzhia (together: the "Relevant Territories").
+It is prohibited to:

-- acquire any new or extend any existing participation in ownership of real estate located in the Relevant Territories; - acquire any new or extend any existing participation in ownership or control of an entity in the Relevant Territories, including the acquisition in full of such entity or the acquisition of shares, and other securities of a participating nature of such entity; - grant or be part of any arrangement to grant any loan or credit or otherwise provide financing, including equity capital, to an entity in the Relevant Territories, or for the documented purpose of financing such entity; - create any joint venture in, or with an entity in, the Relevant Territories; or - provide investment services directly related to the activities referred to in the above points.
+- acquire any new or extend any existing participation in ownership of real estate located in the Relevant Territories; - acquire any new or extend any existing participation in ownership or control of an entity in the Relevant Territories, including the acquisition in full of such entity or the acquisition of shares, and other securities of a participating nature of such entity; - grant or be part of any arrangement to grant any loan or credit or otherwise provide financing, including equity capital, to an entity in the Relevant Territories, or for the documented purpose of financing such entity; - create any joint venture in, or with an entity in, the Relevant Territories; or provide investment services directly related to the activities referred to in the above points.